-What about checking the coils - though you changed all of this, please make sure you get a good spark.
+Though you changed all of this, please make sure you get a good spark.
 Disconnect spark plug boot from companion cylinder at ignition coil housing and install a fused jumper wire between ground and spark plug connector at ignition coil housing (1-4 or 2-3).
 Crank engine and check for spark.
 Is there a spark present at all cylinders?

 Turn ignition off.
 Remove spark plug boot assemblies from affected coil at IC housing.
 Connect a DVOM between the secondary ignition coil terminals (spark plug connectors 1-4 or 2-3) at ignition coil housing.
 Resistance should be 4000-8000 ohms.
 What is it?

-Tuesday, March 10th, 2009 AT 7:01 PM
+Sunday, March 8th, 2009 AT 7:01 PM